nandan-natesan/Geometric_Calculator/README.md

 ### Quality of Life Addition

-- A `list` command was added to allow users to view all defined shapes, making it easier to track progress in the session.
+- A `list` command was added to allow the user to view all defined shapes, making it easier to track progress in the session.

 ---